KITrobotics/rll_sdk/docs/general/vm_setup.rst

 You can find all installed programs via the application menu in the bottom left of your VM desktop.
 You can launch the file explorer and web browser by clicking the icons next to it.
 You will often need to start a Terminal.
-The easiest way to do so is to use the keyboard shortcut `Ctrl + Alt + T`.
+The easiest way to do so is to use the keyboard shortcut `Ctrl + Alt + T` while you are within the VM window.

 To power off the VM you can click on the icon in the bottom right and select `Shutdown` in the dialog that will appear.